-Based in Santa Fe, New Mexico and situated at the nexus of Spanish, American and Native American history, the Museum of New Mexico is a repository for a vast selection of art, design and material culture from around the world.
+Based in Santa Fe, New Mexico and situated at the nexus of European, Latin American, American and Native American history, the Museum of New Mexico is a repository for a vast selection of art, design, and material culture from around the world.
 Collection highlights include:

 Unique among American places, Santa Fe has long been a magnet for a rare mix of cultures and styles.
-Interwoven in its design traditions and dwellings are the antiques and influences of Spanish and Mexican colonists, a large and diverse Native American population, rustic frontiersmen and East Coast transplants who brought with them European classicism and 19th century Americana.
-Over many generations, Santa Fe’s aesthetic has evolved into a comfortable juxtaposition of old and new – modern and traditional – tribal and tailored.
-Santa Fe's rich international cultural identity and craft traditions are a result of the regions history and the people who have lived and traveled here over the last four centuries.
+Interwoven in its design traditions and dwellings are influences of European and Latin American colonists, a large and diverse Native American population, rustic frontiersmen and East Coast transplants who brought with them European classicism and 19th century Americana.
+Over 400 years, Santa Fe’s aesthetic has evolved into a comfortable juxtaposition of old and new – modern and traditional – tribal and tailored.